greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

 1. Create the `gpadmin` group and user.

-    **Note:** If you are installing Greenplum Database on RHEL 7.2 or CentOS 7.2 and want to disable IPC object removal by creating the `gpadmin` user as a system account, provide both the `-r` option \(create the user as a system account\) and the `-m` option \(create a home directory\) to the `useradd` command.
+    **Note:** If you are installing Greenplum Database on RHEL 7.2 or CentOS 7.2 and want to deactivate IPC object removal by creating the `gpadmin` user as a system account, provide both the `-r` option \(create the user as a system account\) and the `-m` option \(create a home directory\) to the `useradd` command.
 On Ubuntu systems, you must use the `-m` option with the `useradd` command to create a home directory for a user.

     This example creates the `gpadmin` group, creates the `gpadmin` user as a system account with a home directory and as a member of the `gpadmin` group, and creates a password for the user.